timepp/uu/README.md

 #### Publish to npm

 1. Run `npm run build` to build the package
+1. commit local changes (and push to remote repository)
 1. Run `npm publish` to publish the package to the npm registry

 #### Publish to Deno

-1. Run `deno publish` to publish the package to the Deno registry
+1. Run `deno publish --allow-slow-types` to publish the package to the Deno registry